|Read this if:||You're still experimenting, prototyping, and exploring.|

 |Read next:||Creating an onboarding experience|

-Slack apps paint with a palette of messages and conversations.
-Create a masterpiece by reading our tips for message design and conversational flourish.
+Slack apps paint with a palette of blocks and conversations.
+Create a masterpiece by reading our tips for app design and conversational flourish.

-All Slack apps communicate with the world through messages in Slack workspaces.
+Slack apps communicate with the world through one of a few potential surfaces.

-Messages are composed using a set of blocks and components.
-Because these message components are designed by Slack, they have a consistent look and feel across every client, and for every user.
+These surfaces are composed using a collection of puzzle pieces called Block Kit.
+Because these visual components are designed by Slack, they have a consistent look and feel across every client, and for every user.

 No need to worry about creating pixel-perfect CSS, or accessible, cross platform app designs.
 We'll take care of all that for you.

-Instead you can focus on composing a symphonic mix of messages for your app to converse with users.
+Instead you can focus on composing a symphonic set of surfaces for your app to connect with users.

 We previously recommended storyboarding your app to grasp the twists and turns that happen when interacting with users.

-Refine this sketched-out sequence by digging into the composition of messages.
-It's time to think about the layout and components of each message, and how users flow between messages using interactivity.
+Refine this sketched-out sequence by digging into the composition of your app's surfaces.
+It's time to think about the layout and components of each space, and how users flow between steps using interactivity.

 Read our design guidelines to get composition tips and become a master builder of blocks.